CloudGenUser/sftp-cg-lib/README.md

 GETFILE - Get the content of a file, an specific enconding can be requested.
 GETLISTFILES - Get the list of files and directgories inside a specific path.
 RENAMEFILE - Rename a file inside a path.
-SAVEFILE - Create a file inside the sftp server, the content of the file is a string that can have an specific encondig, you have to specify the enconding.
+SAVEFILE - Create a file inside the sftp server, the content of the file is a string that can have an specific encondig, the enconding must be specified.
 UPLOADIRECTORY - Take a directory for a local machine and save the content inside an sftp server.

 Any other flag will be consider as an invalid value and will return a message error.